-The water heater is turned ON & OFF on the Monitor Panel.
-The water heater is designed to heat water quickly and efficiently at a temperature preset by the manufacturer.
+The water heater is turned ON & OFF on the Monitor Panel of the ONEControl® System.
+See page 86 & 104.

+The water heater is designed to heat water quickly and efficiently.
+It's temperature is preset by the manufacturer.
 Read all safety and operating information provided here and in the manufacturer's manual before attempting to activate the water heater.

-- Even momentary operation of the water heater while empty may result in non-warrantable damage to the tank and/or controls - CHECK that the Water Heater is filled with water before use; - ALWAYS open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater.
+- Even momentary operation of the water heater while empty may result in non-warrantable damage to the tank and/or controls - CHECK that the Water Heater is filled with water before use: - ALWAYS open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater.